neuro-team-femto/neuro-team-femto.github.io/about.md

 <img class='img-responsive center-block' src="/images/feedback.jpg" width="80%" height="80%" />

 Our current focus is to extend this paradigm to "close the loop" and incorporate a feedback controller that is able to adapt the voice transformation to the real-time measure of participant voice.
-As an application, we are collaborating with psychiatrists at the Lille University Hospital and [Centre National de Resources et de Résilience](http://cn2r.fr) to investigate the use of vocal feedback during exposition therapy in PTSD patients.
+As an application, we are currently collaborating with psychiatrists at the Lille University Hospital and [Centre National de Resources et de Résilience](http://cn2r.fr) to investigate the use of vocal feedback during exposition therapy in post-traumatic stress disorder (PTSD) patients.

-For this work, we developped and maintain the open-source vocal feedback software [DAVID](https://link.springer.com/article/10.3758/s13428-017-0873-y) - see our [Resources page]({{site.baseurl}}/resources) for details.
+For this work, we develop and maintain the open-source vocal feedback software [DAVID](https://link.springer.com/article/10.3758/s13428-017-0873-y) - see our [Resources page]({{site.baseurl}}/resources) for details.